 Talent transferring RNA to well.

 Talent adding buffer and removal mix to well, then pipetting up and down.

+B Added shot: mixing shot for 4.1.2

 Seal the plate [1] and incubate it for 5 minutes at 68 C on a pre-programmed and pre-heated thermocycler block [2].
 After the incubation, let the plate sit at room temperature for 1 minute [3].